tom-auger/secretbox/README.md

 ```
 git clone --recurse-submodules https://github.com/tom-auger/secretbox.git
 ```
-2. Open `SecretBox.sln` do a build and verify all the tests pass.
+2. Open `SecretBox.sln`, do a build and verify all the tests pass.

 Some of the unit tests verify integration with [libhydrogen](https://github.com/jedisct1/libhydrogen).
 To make it easy to test against the latest source there is an MSVC project to compile the libhydrogen source code.
 See the [README](tests/README.md) for details.